iknowjason/gpu-ai-playground/README.md

     * **Ollama**: Manages and serves the LLM.
     * **Open WebUI**: Provides a user-friendly, ChatGPT-like interface for interacting with the model.
     * **PyTorch/FastAPI Server**: A native Python-based inference API for high-performance programmatic access.
-* **Pre-loaded AI Model**: Automatically downloads and configures the `Mungert/Foundation-Sec-8B-Instruct-GGUF` model from Hugging Face.
+* **Pre-loaded Quantized AI Cyber Security Model**: Automatically downloads and configures the `Mungert/Foundation-Sec-8B-Instruct-GGUF` model from Hugging Face.
 * **Automated HTTPS**: Caddy is used as a reverse proxy to provide secure HTTPS access to the web interfaces.

 ***